 We ensure that our remuneration policies and practices are aligned to our purpose and values, support the delivery of the Group's strategy and promote long-term sustainable success.
 We regularly benchmark employee pay against the external market to ensure it is fair throughout the Group and we reward achievement with opportunity.

-All UK employees are encouraged to participate in the Company's performance through our Share Incentive Plan ("SIP").
-In 2023, we made further improvements to this scheme, increasing the employer matching contribution of the scheme from one to two shares, enabling our employees to further benefit from the Group's success.
+All UK employees are encouraged to participate in the Company's performance through our Share Incentive Plan ("SIP"), helping them feel part of the business and allowing them to share in the Group's success.

 Learning and development